scality/cloudserver/README.md

 - __file backend__: your default location constraint will be `file`

 - __memory backend__: your default location constraint will be `mem`

+#### AWS S3 Backend

+If you would like to use AWS S3 as a backend for your Scality S3 Server, there are several configuration steps that must be completed beforehand.

+1. You must have an AWS S3 account with an access key and secret key.

+2. You must create a bucket on your AWS S3 server.

+3. Your `locationConfig.json` file must contain these keys under `details`:

+    - `awsEndpoint` - This is your AWS S3 endpoint.
+The default is 's3.amazonaws.com'
+    - `bucketName`  - This is the name of the bucket you created on AWS S3
+    - `bucketMatch` - This is a boolean which indicates whether you will have multiple buckets on your Scality S3 server corresponding to your one AWS S3 bucket (false) or only one bucket on your Scality S3 server whose name matches your AWS S3 bucket (true)
+    - `credentialsProfile` OR `credentials` - These are your AWS S3 credentials.
+                      If you have them stored in your `~/.aws/credentials` file and would like to keep them there, use `credentialsProfile` with the name of the profile you'd like to use.
+If you'd like to have your access key and secret key stored directly in `locationConfig.json`, use a `credentials` object with `accessKey` and `secretKey` keys.
+                      Please note that keeping your credentials in `locationConfig.json` is not secure

 ## Endpoints